 Visit All-Clad Store on Amazon USA – Canada – UK – Australia

 HOMICHEF has been in business since 1998 and make its products in South Korea and China.
 They offer stainless steel cookware sets that are nickel-free, non-allergic and are great non-toxic cookware options.
-Stainless steel cookware generally includes nickel because it’s more corrosion-resistant, however nickel leaches under cooking conditions and it is high up on the ATSDR list of priority toxins.
+Stainless steel cookware generally includes nickel because it’s more corrosion-resistant, however nickel leaches under cooking conditions and it is high up on the ATSDR list of priority toxins12.
 Nickel is a known reproductive toxin and is a carcinogen in higher amounts.
 One of the best stainless steel for pans and pots is stainless steel (21/0), which means 21% added chromium and no nickel.
 This has extremely good corrosion resistance, but is characterized by high thermal conductivity and magnetism.
+According to the manufaturer tests show a noticeable degree (12-15%) of energy savings.

 Visit the HOMICHEF Store on Amazon USA – Canada – UK – Australia